 - Low fees: Wealthfront has a lower annual advisory fee than Vanguard, helping you reap the rewards of investing.
 You’ll have access to low-cost ETFs, allowing you to diversify your portfolio without spending a lot of money to do so.

 - Savings options: If you plan on making a big purchase within the next five years — such as buying a home — it may be better to put your money into a savings account rather than invest it.
-With Wealthfront’s savings account, you can earn 2.32% APY.
-According to the company, that APY is more than 20 times greater than the national average.
+With Wealthfront’s savings account, you can earn 0.35% APY.

 Vanguard Personal Advisor Services advantages